mkbabb/mkbabb/README.md

     for Python, focused on usability and performance.
 -   [`genetic-optimization`](https://github.com/mkbabb/genetic-optimization), a tried and tested genetic optimization library, written in Rust.
 -   A multidimensional array library with a focus on readability and pedagogy.
-    -   Implements a novel FFT algorithm leveraging this.
+    -   Implements a novel multidimensional FFT algorithm leveraging this.

 ### Gallery
 - speedtest used by the state of NC for broadband analysis: [`go.ncsu.edu/mbabb`](https://www.go.ncsu.edu/mbabb)